IN THIS SECTION

 If you have any MyGTCS queries, these should be dealt with by emailing email@example.com or directed to tel: 0131 314 6000.

 We are also happy to advise on how to set up an email address or assist you with this in any way we can.
-If you would find that helpful, please do get in touch with us.

 Contact Lisa Dobie, Council and Panel Support Officer – 0131 314 6021 or firstname.lastname@example.org.